sriharinanniyur/pigeon/README.md

 # pigeon

+### Dependencies
-Dependencies: SBCL and Quicklisp, Libcurl, gtk+ 3.0
+SBCL and Quicklisp, Libcurl, gtk+ 3.0, python3.6 or above